How Escalation Clauses can Drive Up the Purchase Price.

 Offers that rely on the financing of part of the purchase price require an appraisal from the lender.
 The Purchase and Sale Agreement includes an appraisal clause that stipulates among other things that the buyer may rescind the agreement if the appraisal is lower than the agreed-upon purchase price.
 The seller, on the other hand, has the opportunity to accept the value arrived by the appraiser as the purchase price.
 In a market with very low inventory, some buyers waive the appraisal clause when making an offer, as Garcia did in the above example.
 In that case, the quality of the lender and the size of the down payment become even more significant.

-What one of my clients said.
+What one of Gerhard’s clients said

 After my first home purchase with Gerhard, I remarked how he had redefined for me what excellent service meant.
 Since then, he’s helped me purchase another home.
 He also sold my Redmond home in record time.
 His marketing skills are exceptional.
 Frankly, I don’t understand why he doesn’t list another home every week.